jonlpersson/ed-latimore/site/_posts/2022-05-10-drinking-college-sexual-assault-and-cultural-resistance-to-change.md

 We see a tremendously negative effect of alcohol on campus, but any attempts to discuss it would have to encounter a barrier on two fronts.

 First the cultural resistance to accepting the idea that alcohol is a significant factor in sexual assaults.
 Secondly, the culture of collegiate drinking is such that more than a third of students have binge drank in the past 30 days.
 Lastly, there are parts of the university system has a vested financial interest not taking drinking culture seriously enough to enact real changes.
-And even if they do, as we saw in the case of Stanford University, the forces of culture override what can now, after reading this essay, only be considered common sense.&nbsp;
+And even if they do, as we saw in the case of Stanford University, the forces of culture override what can now, after reading this essay, only be considered common sense.

 The bottom line to remember is that nothing good comes from heavy drinking.

 Every time you binge drink, there's a chance of permanently changing your life for the worse.
 This is one of the most serious risks that you can take.
 If you’re a woman, you risk the physical and emotional pain of being assaulted.
 If you’re a man, you risk arrest, loss of freedom, and a lifetime of guilt and shame.

-&nbsp;It’s clear that society is not interested in dealing with the problem so you’ll have to deal with it yourself.
+It’s clear that society is not interested in dealing with the problem so you’ll have to deal with it yourself.

 <div class="cms-embed" data-cms-embed="PHNjcmlwdCBhc3luYyBkYXRhLXVpZD0iYTg3Mzc5ZTQxMiIgc3JjPSJodHRwczovL21pbmQtYW5kLWZpc3QuY2sucGFnZS9hODczNzllNDEyL2luZGV4LmpzIj48L3NjcmlwdD4="><script async="" data-uid="a87379e412" src="https://mind-and-fist.ck.page/a87379e412/index.js"></script></div>